ioccc-src/winner/2005/giljade/README.md

 ```

 NOTE: if you do not have access to a compiler that lets you have alternative arg
-types to `main()` you must use the alternate code.
-This is hopefully just a
+types to `main()` the self-test feature will fail.
+If your compiler does not
+have this defect you can use the Alternate code described below.
+The reason to
+have it as the alternate version is that there is more to the entry that can
+still be enjoyed with compilers with the `main()` args defect including the
+primary purpose of the entry, a puzzle.

+Hopefully this will be resolved in time where there is no need for an alternate
-temporary problem but it's a complicated problem as well.
-See 'To run' and
+version but it's a complicated one.
+See also the [bugs.md](/bugs.md) file for
-'Alternate code' sections as well as [bugs.md](/bugs.md) for more information.
+more information.

 ## To run: